Alluxio/alluxio/docs/en/api/POSIX-API.md

 This option allow non-root users to specify the `allow_other` or `allow_root` mount options.

-For MacOS, follow the [osxfuse allow_other instructions](https://github.com/osxfuse/osxfuse/wiki/Mount-options) to allow other users to use the `allow_other` and `allow_root` mount options.
+For MacOS (Only supported by JNR-Fuse), follow the [osxfuse allow_other instructions](https://github.com/osxfuse/osxfuse/wiki/Mount-options) to allow other users to use the `allow_other` and `allow_root` mount options.

 After setting up, pass the `allow_other` or `allow_root` mount options when mounting Alluxio-FUSE: